wso2/docs-ei/en/micro-integrator/docs/setup/setting_up_lb.md

     * HTTP requests will be directed to node 1 using the `http://xxx.xxx.xxx.xx1/<service>` URL via HTTP 80 port.
     * HTTPS requests will be directed to node 1 using the `https://xxx.xxx.xxx.xx1/<service>` URL via HTTPS 443 port.

-!!!
-Tip ""
-	It is recommended to use NGINX Plus as your load balancer of choice.
+> It is recommended to use NGINX Plus as your load balancer of choice.

 ## Configuring the load balancer